Skip to content

 Expert Analysis

-WEN and Ryobi occupy different positions in the portable generator market, and the scoring data reveals a clear performance gap between the two brands.
-WEN earns a higher average overall score of 5.4 compared to Ryobi's 4.3, and it outperforms Ryobi in every individual scoring category, including value (5.7 vs 2.9), quality (5.2 vs 3.6), practical performance (5.4 vs 5.2), and features (4.8 vs 2.7).
-WEN's top model, the DF280iX, scores 7.3, well ahead of Ryobi's best offering, the RYi2322, which scores 5.1.
+WEN and Ryobi occupy different positions in the portable generator market, and the scoring data reveals a clear gap between the two brands across nearly every measured category.
+WEN earns an average overall score of 5.4 compared to Ryobi's 4.3, and it leads in value (5.6 vs 2.9), build quality (5.2 vs 3.6), practical performance (5.4 vs 5.2), and features (4.8 vs 2.7).
+WEN also fields a vastly larger catalog of 81 published models (73 scored), giving buyers far more options across wattage classes and use cases, while Ryobi offers just 9 models in total.

 Key Differences